-The Translational Genomics Research Institute Foundation seeks a Director of Development with
+The Translational Genomics Research Institute Foundation seeks a Director of Senior Development with

-- a driving passion to reduce the time from scientific discovery and research to specific medical treatments; - experience building long-term philanthropic relationships while meeting ambitious fundraising goals, securing major and principal gifts from individuals, foundations, and corporations; - experience in the full spectrum of development activities including gift policies, solicitations, volunteer engagement, and campaign management; - experience developing and executing highly-personalized individual, foundation, and corporate strategies for medical research, health sciences, or major universities or other non-profit organizations; - an ability to engage with and gain respect from a broad constituency that includes scientists, physicians, researchers, colleagues, and patients while representing TGen and City of Hope to a wide variety of individuals and groups, both internally and externally; and - organizational, analytical, writing, and editing skills, as well as the ability to work in a collaborative and consultative manner with faculty, administrators, and staff.
+- a driving passion to reduce the time from scientific discovery and research to specific medical treatments; - experience in securing major and principal gifts from individuals, foundations, and corporations; - experience in developing and executing highly-personalized individual, foundation, and corporate strategies for medical research, health sciences, or major universities or other non-profit organizations; - an ability to motivate success and inspire peers around shared and individual goals and support the building of team systems to support growth as well as a commitment to accountability and collaboration; - an ability to work with prominent corporate leaders, program managers, and senior leadership and volunteers, and to engage and gain respect from a broad constituency that includes scientists, physicians, researchers, colleagues, and patients; and - mastery of advancement, fundraising, and corporate relations best practices as well as exceptional organizational, analytical, writing, and editing skills, and the ability to work in a collaborative and consultative manner with faculty, administrators, and staff.

-A bachelor's degree is required for this position as is at least five years of relevant experience.
-Experience in biomedical sciences, health care or a complex medical or academic development setting is encouraged.
+A bachelor's degree is required for this position as is at least five years of consecutive experience in a nonprofit environment, with experience in a complex health care environment preferred, including at least two years of supervisory experience.